Markets 2021: Stocks soar, IPOs explode, crypto goes wild

 Inflation awoke from a long slumber in 2021.
 The U.S. government’s consumer price index skyrocketed 6.8% in the 12 months that ended in November — the sharpest such jump since 1982.
 The speed of the global economic recovery surprised businesses, which had laid off workers, let shelves and warehouses go bare, and cut factory output when the coronavirus pandemic first hit.
 They’re still struggling to catch up with demand, creating supply bottlenecks and higher costs for raw materials and finished goods.

 Many companies have raised prices to offset higher input costs and keep profit margins steady.
-Consumers are paying more for everything from Pampers diapers and Tide detergent to Cheerios to household appliances.
+Consumers are paying more for everything from diapers and detergent to cereal and household appliances.
 It’s unclear exactly when the supply bottlenecks will ease, so further price increases could be in the picture for 2022.

 — Paul Wiseman, Damian Troise